Hendy/umbraco-look/README.md

 	},

 	NameQuery = new NameQuery() {
-		StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string
+		Is = "Abc123Xyz", // the name must be equal to this string StartsWith = "Abc", // the name must start with this string EndsWith = "Xyz",  // the name must end with this string Contains = "123", // the name must contain this string